Amanogawaa/IIBS-api/README.md

 JWT_REFRESH_KEY=
 ```

-- Database name should be gcins_db
+- Database name should be iibs

 You can generate a random hex key using the following command: